pbinkley/rcb-manual/sections/04-the-typescript-book-or-memorandum-typescript.md

 stenographer receiving a maximum wage of
-$25.00 per week, the cost would be (a) at maximum efficiency, $.33; (b) at minimum efficiency, $.72; if typing is done by a {% include pagebreak.html canvas=88 %} secretary receiving a maximum wage of
+$25.00 per week, the cost would be (a) at maximum efficiency, $.33; (b) at minimum efficiency, $.72; if typing is done by a&nbsp;{%- include pagebreak.html canvas=88 -%}&nbsp;secretary receiving a maximum wage of
 $35.00 a week, the cost would be (a) at maximum efficiency, $.46; (b) at minimum efficiency, $102.[^n2]